Gardening Houseplants Types of Houseplants

 Black Roots

 There could be many reasons a plant develops black roots.
-The best course of action is to use small clean snips to cut the black roots away immediately and return the stalks to a container of new water.
+The best course of action is to use small clean snips to cut the black roots away immediately and return the stalks to a clean container of fresh water.

 Algae